 1.)
 You will need to know the species richness of your system so write a function species_richness to measure the species richness of the input community which is a vector.
 For example, species_richness(c(1,4,4,5,1,6,1)) should return 4.
 (Hint: use the ‘unique’ command) [2 marks]

 2.)
-Write a function initialise_max to generate an initial state for your simulation community with the maximum possible number of species for the community of size given by the input number variable size.
-For example initialise_max(7) should return a vector { 1 2 3 4 5 6 7 } (Hint: use the ‘seq’ command) [1 mark]
+Write a function init_community_max to generate an initial state for your simulation community with the maximum possible number of species for the community of size given by the input number variable size.
+For example init_community_max(7) should return a vector { 1 2 3 4 5 6 7 } (Hint: use the ‘seq’ command) [1 mark]

 3.)
-In this type of simulation, it’s important to consider the effect of the initial condition so write another function initialise_min to generate an alternative initial state for your simulation of a certain size with the minimum possible number of species (that’s mono-dominance of one species with a total number of individuals given by the input number size).
-For example initialise_min(4) should return a vector { 1 1 1 1 }.
+In this type of simulation, it’s important to consider the effect of the initial condition so write another function init_community_min to generate an alternative initial state for your simulation of a certain size with the minimum possible number of species (that’s mono-dominance of one species with a total number of individuals given by the input number size).
+For example init_community_min(4) should return a vector { 1 1 1 1 }.
 [1 mark]

 Now test what you’ve done….